Spatially explicit models for inference about density in unmarked or partially marked populations: Introduction

 \section{Introduction}

 Estimates of population density are required in basic and applied ecological research, but are difficult to obtain for many species, including some of the most critically endangered.
 A primary obstacle faced when estimating population density is that the number of individuals captured or detected is an unknown fraction of the actual number present, $N$.
-Capture-recapture (CR) methods yield estimates of $N$; however, the effective area sampled, $A_e$ is typically unknown, and thus density cannot be estimated \citep{dice38_methods, wilsonAnderson85}.
-This is a well-known deficiency of traditional CR methods that limits their utility for making inferences beyond the indefinite region in which the sampling was conducted.
+Traditional capture--recapture (CR) methods [\citet{seber1973}] yield estimates of $N$; however, the effective area sampled is typically unknown, and thus density cannot be explicitly estimated [\citet{dice38methods,wilsonAnderson85}].
+This is a well-known deficiency of traditional CR methods that makes it difficult to interpret differences in abundance among sampling locations and hence test hypotheses regarding spatial variation in abundance.

-The limitations of traditional CR methods extend beyond their inability to estimate density.
-For example, even if $A_e$ were known, CR estimators can be biased by heterogeneity in capture probability resulting from unmodeled spatial variables.
-In particular, is it intuitive that individuals close to a trap are more likely to be captured than individuals further away.
-So-called spatial capture-recapture (SCR) models \citep{efford04, borchersEfford08_scr, royleYoung08, royleEA09_cameraEcol, gardnerEA09_DNA, borchers10} address these problems and produce direct estimates of density or population size for explicit spatial regions.
-This is accomplished by modeling the number and locations of individual activity centers as well as distance-related heterogeneity in capture probability.
-Information about activity centers comes from the spatial coordinates of the traps where individuals were captured --- data which have always been available but were rarely utilized until recently.
+An additional limitation of nonspatial CR methods is that, even if effective sample area is known, estimators of $N$ can be biased by unmodeled heterogeneity in capture probability resulting from the distance between animal ``activity centers'' and survey locations.
+The definition of an activity center will depend upon the biology of the species, but often it can be regarded as the centroid of an animal's home range or, more generally, the first spatial moment of an animal's locations during some time interval.
+Intuitively, individuals with activity centers close to a trap are more likely to be captured than individuals whose activity centers are further away.
+Spatial capture--recapture (SCR) models [\citet {efford04,borchersEfford08scr,royleYoung08,royleEA09cameraEcol}] produce direct estimates of density or population size for explicit spatial regions by asserting a spatial point process model for the activity centers, and modeling capture probability as a function of the distance between the survey locations and the activity centers.
+Although the activity centers cannot be directly observed, information about their locations comes from the spatial coordinates of the traps where individuals are captured---data which have always been available but were rarely utilized until recently.